lokal-ninja/ontario/content/cities/toronto/the-market-by-longos.md

 ---
-title: "The Market by Longo's"
+title: "the market by Longo's"
 url: /toronto/the-market-by-longos/
 shop: supermarket
 ---